noveDog/Sagittarius/README.md

 ## Development Plan
-1. Close LP stake in stakePool
+1. Close LP stake in stakePool.
 2. Redesign the official website and DAPP, and add a new docs page.
 3. Development investment projects.